Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-Furthermore, a comparison with FM coolants of comparable spin density, such as \ch{LiHoF_4} ($N \simeq 13.7$ nm$^{-3}$), reveals that while the latter exhibits high field-sensitivity, its ordering temperature is significantly higher ($T_{\rm c} \simeq 1.53$ K)~\cite{Xie2021Giant, Wendl2022Mesoscale, Liu2023NPG}.
-This highlights a key distinction: in \nbwo, the CEP is an emergent phenomenon that is greatly suppressed by magnetic frustration, despite the high spin density.
-This underscores the unique balance in \nbwo and, more broadly, in frustrated Ising antiferromagnets.
-For instance, the spin-ice compound \ch{Dy_2Ti_2O_7} has a comparable spin density ($N \simeq 15.44$ nm$^{-3}$) and similarly hosts a low-$T_{\rm c}$ CEP at 360~mK~\cite{Aoki2004JPSJ}.
-We anticipate that it should exhibit a similar supercritical MCE.
-Further detailed comparisons are provided in Supplementary Table~\ref{Comparison}.
+Furthermore, a comparison with FM coolants of comparable spin density, such as \ch{LiHoF_4} ($N \simeq 13.7$ nm$^{-3}$), reveals that while the latter also exhibits high field-sensitivity, its ordering temperature is significantly higher ($T_{\rm c} \simeq 1.53$ K)~\cite{Xie2021Giant, Wendl2022Mesoscale, Liu2023NPG}.
+This highlights a key distinction: the CEP in \nbwo is an emergent phenomenon whose $T_{\rm c} \simeq 0.3$~K is greatly suppressed by spin frustration --- despite the very high ion density and a significant spin coupling of about 3 K. This underscores the important role of magnetic frustration in this spiral Ising antiferromagnet.
+Although kagome-plane couplings are negligible due to nearly orthogonal Ising axes~\cite{AZ2025PRBL}, frustration in \nbwo stems from competing FM-AF interactions along the three braided chains.

-\textit{Discussion.---} Above the CEP of liquid-gas transition, the liquid and gas states become indistinguishable.
-They form a strongly fluctuating supercritical fluid widely used in refrigeration, engines, and power generation~\cite{Ackerman1970JHT, Clifford2000, Edet2023, KIM2004SCR}.
-Their unique properties and universal behaviors originate from scale invariance near the CEP, as highlighted by the supercritical crossover lines that follow the 3D Ising scaling.
-The fundamental correspondence between liquid–gas and magnetic transitions has long been established through finite‑temperature CEP (i.e., Curie point) and supercritical fluctuations in ferromagnets.
-This well‑established analogy has, in turn, spurred growing interest in the search for supercritical phenomena within frustrated antiferromagnets~\cite{Mila2021, Wang2023, Tang2022NP, li2024supfluid, wang2024qsc, Lv2025qsr, Wu2025, Sylvia2025}.
-Notably, in the Shastry–Sutherland compound \ch{SrCu_2(BO_3)_2}, a finite‑temperature CEP has been found in its pressure–temperature phase diagram~\cite{Mila2021}; however, its pressure‑driven supercritical scaling behaviors and associated magnetic barocaloric effect~\cite{Wang2023} remain challenging to access in experiments.

-Here we report the discovery of a field-driven supercritical regime in the spiral Ising antiferromagnet \nbwo, emerging above a CEP of metamagnetic first-order transition line, and observe high-performance sub-Kelvin refrigeration in this compound.
-A lowest temperature of 195~mK is achieved through self-cascading between two field-induced metamagnetic transitions: one at $\mu_0 H_{\rm c} \simeq 1.04$~T associated with a low-temperature CEP and the other at $\mu_0H_{\rm SF} \simeq 0.65$~T with proximate ZPE.
-The MCE has evolved from its origins in ferromagnets~\cite{Weiss1917} to modern systems with low transition temperatures~\cite{Xie2021Giant, Liu2023NPG, Mo2024Jacs, Mo2025JACS}.
-We pursue a different approach by exploiting highly frustrated antiferromagnets with a low-temperature CEP and emergent ISR.
-The compound \nbwo intrinsically combines high spin density with low operating temperatures, exhibiting high-field sensitivity in temperature variation via supercritical MCE.